hzeller/cnc-slot/README.md

 ## FAQ
  * **Q:** why are the motors numbered Motor_1, Motor_2, ... and
           not e.g. X, Y, Z ?<br/>
-   **A:** Depending on the geometry of the machine, this can have
+   **A:** Depending on the geometry or kinematics of the machine, this can have
           different meanings.
 The mapping of motor number to axis happens in your motion control system configuration.

  * **Q:** Why didn't you include feature _foo_ or _bar_ ?
           It would only use two pins.<br/>
    **A:** There are a myriad of potential features, but the pins are limited.
           The specification intentionally leaves it open to add separate additional connectors to the control board if needed, while the bulk of commonly needed features are covered by this CNC-Slot.<br/>
           It is encouraged to implement purely digital features using the high-speed serial busses provided and are already commonly used in the industry.<br/>